Eurocode 2: Design of concrete structures: Part 1-2: Structural fire design

 EN 1992-1-2 deals with the design of concrete structures for the accidental situation of fire exposure and is intended to be used in conjunction with EN 1992-1-1 and EN 1991-1-2.
 This part 1-2 only identifies differences from, or supplements to, normal temperature design.
 Part 1-2 of EN 1992 deals only with passive methods of fire protection.
 Active methods are not covered.

-Part 1-3: Precast Concrete Elements and Structures
+EN 1992 part 1-3 does not exist.
+The rules for precast members are included in part 1-1.

-EN 1992-1-3 gives a general basis for the design and detailing of concrete structures in buildings made partly or entirely of precast elements.
+Neither do the parts 1-4, 1-5 and 1-6 exist.
+The topics on lightweight aggregate, prestressed concrete and plain concrete are also included in part 1-1.

 Part 1-4: Lightweight aggregate concrete with closed structure

 EN 1992-1-4 gives a general basis for the design of buildings and civil engineering works in reinforced and prestressed concrete made with lightweight aggregate concrete with closed structure.

 Part 1-5: Structures with unbonded and external prestressing tendons

 EN 1992-1-5 gives a general basis for the design of reinforced concrete components provided with unbonded tendons placed within or outside the concrete.
 In addition, it provides design rules which are mainly applicable to buildings but, does not apply to structures subjected to significant fatigue under variable loads.
 It does also not apply to structures with tendons temporarily ungrouted during construction.